microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/4_JQuery_APIs/this.md

 </body>
 ```

-This is an example of how to streamline your jQuery code.
-You never have to write the same code twice.
-By leveraging the power of the $(this) selector, you can really cut down on the number of lines of code you have.
+This is an example of how to streamline your jQuery code and never write the same code twice.
+By leveraging the power of the `$(this)` selector, you can cut down the lines of code you need.